khairozzaman91/SimplenTo-Do-apps/README.md

 ---

-## 🗂 Project Structure

-lib/
- ├── main.dart                     # Entry point, Hive initialization
- ├── to_do/
- │    ├── home_page_to_do.dart     # UI for displaying task list
- │    ├── to_do_controller.dart    # Controller for task CRUD operations
- │    └── model/
- │         └── task_model.dart     # Hive model and adapter
 ⚙ How It Works
 Hive Initialization
-Initialized in main.dart.
+Initialized in main.dart

-TaskModelAdapter is registered.
+TaskModelAdapter is registered

-tasksBox is opened before the app starts.
+tasksBox is opened before the app starts

 CRUD Operations (ToDoController)
 addNewTask() → Add a task